BaherTamer/SwiftSafeUI/README.md

 <br/>

-## 🌟 Support
-If this project has been helpful to you, consider giving it a ⭐ on GitHub!
-Your support encourages continued development and improvements.
-We appreciate it!

-<br/>

 ## ⚖️ License
 **SwiftSafeUI** is available under the `MIT` license.
 See the [LICENSE](LICENSE) file for more details.

+<br/>

+## ⭐️ Support
+If this project has been helpful to you, consider giving it a star on GitHub!
+Your support encourages continued development and improvements.
+We appreciate it!

 <br/>